Historical Panorama of Alabama Agriculture: Background

 Fairgoers moved excitedly through poorly lit, unair-conditioned buildings to view prize-winning livestock, colorful quilts, farm exhibits, baking contests, and canning demonstrations.
 In Alabama, each of the state's 67 counties was given space to showcase local produce and a specific agricultural industry.

 Managing the large number of entries often proved to be a daunting task for fair planners, leading many of them to consider different strategies for handling these agricultural exhibits.
-In fact, the Historical Panorama of Alabama Agriculture was conceived as one such new strategy.

-The panorama was the brainchild of fair vice president Warren Leech, who wanted to develop a radically different and more effective way to showcase Alabama agriculture by combining all of these separate county exhibits into one agricultural show.

-Leech paid a visit to Alabama Extension Service Director P. O. Davis in Auburn to discuss his ideas.
+The Historical Panorama of Alabama Agriculture was conceived as one such strategy by Vice President Warren Leech, who wanted to develop a radically different and more effective way to showcase Alabama agriculture by combining separate county exhibits into one agricultural show.
+Leech paid a visit to Davis in Auburn to discuss his ideas.
 Davis quickly grasped this opportunity, seeing it as a way to highlight the role served by the Alabama Extension Service and the Alabama Polytechnic Institute (now Auburn University) in advancing the state's food and fiber sector.